UAH satellite temperature dataset: Temporal coverage

 Daily global, hemispheric and zonal data are available.

 Monthly averages are available in gridded format as well as by hemisphere and globally.

 Each set has data back to December 1978.

 Comparison with other data and models

-In comparing these measurements to surface temperature models, it is important to note that values for the lower troposphere measurements taken by the MSU are a weighted average of temperatures over multiple altitudes (roughly 0 to 12 km), and not a surface temperature (see figure in Microwave Sounding Unit temperature measurements article).
+In comparing these measurements to surface temperature models, values for the lower troposphere measurements taken by the MSU are a weighted average of temperatures over multiple altitudes (roughly 0 to 12 km), and not a surface temperature (see figure in Microwave Sounding Unit temperature measurements article).
 The results are thus not precisely comparable to surface temperature records or models.

 Pre-1998 results published by UAH showed no warming of the atmosphere.
 In a 1998 paper, Wentz and Schabel showed this (along with other discrepancies) was due to the orbital decay of the NOAA satellites.
 With these errors corrected, the UAH data showed a 0.07 °C/decade increase in lower troposphere temperature.